minepy/minepy/docs/source/install.rst

 Download latest version from https://github.com/minepy/minepy/releases.
 No installation is required.
-See :ref:`c_api` and :ref:`cpp_api` on how to include the library in your C/C++ software and how to compile.
+See :ref:`c_api` and :ref:`cpp_api` on how to include and compile the library in your C/C++ software.

 Python users
 ------------